 As a default, Bacula jobs will prefer to write to a Volume that is already mounted.
-If you have a multiple drive autochanger and you want Bacula to write to more than one Volume in the same Pool at the same time, you will need to set Prefer Mounted Volumes in the Directors Job resource to no. This will cause the Storage daemon to maximize the use of drives.
+If you have a multiple drive autochanger and you want Bacula to write to more than one Volume in the same Pool at the same time.
+An alternative is to define a Maximum Concurrent Jobs in the Device resource to limit the number of simultaneous backups to a particular drive.
+You may also to set Prefer Mounted Volumes in the Directors Job resource to no. This will cause the Storage daemon to maximize the use of drives.
+However, we do not particularly recommend setting Prefer Mounted Volumes to no, because it seems to increase the number of drive conflicts that can lead to dead-lock situations.